-Companies can no longer settle for incremental improvement in today’s rapidly evolving and increasingly global economy.
+Companies can no longer settle for incremental improvement in today’s rapidly evolving and increasingly global economy—organizational transformation is necessary.
 McKinsey Quarterly, in their June 2011 issue offered the suggestion that in order to sustain high performance, organizations today must build the capacity to learn and keep changing over time and suggested that organizational health was perhaps the ultimate competitive advantage for today's economy.

 Just as great care is invested in crafting the messages and value propositions to your customers and potential customers, you need to spend equal care to craft a different but complementary set of messages internally to your employees.
 Too often this important step is short changed and even overlooked.
 It’s more than just a single meeting or an internal slogan and banner.
 Working with the CMO, the CEO should ensure this internal message contains three components:

 Working with your CMO and HR team to develop and implement a thorough internal communication plan is vitally important.
 As CEO, you need to make sure this plan is clearly owned with responsibilities and expectations clearly defined.
 Whether a team or an individual manages the plan will depend on your organization, but above all you must hold those responsible accountable and give them the authority to make tactical decisions and adjustments on implementation.
 The goal here is to identify stakeholder segments and develop a communication plan appropriate to each segment.
 Knowing stakeholders defines the analysis and involvement role each plays in the implementation of the transformation.
 The owners of the internal communication plan you appoint must understand the organization and have the capability to listen, empathize and adapt to feedback from the organization.
 You and the executive team will need this feedback, and depending upon the complexity of the organization, you may well need some external resource consultants to assist them.

 Build your internal communication plan to identify and categorize stakeholders according to two qualities: interest and power.